joncamp/quicklink2dotnet/README.txt

 trackers.
 The QuickLink API is provided by EyeTech's QuickGlance software, which can be obtained from their website at http://eyetechds.com

 The wrapper uses .NET's Interop Services to call QuickLink's unmanaged DLLs.
+It was written for the 32-bit version of QuickLink, but I have also added experimental (untested) support for 64Bit QuickLink.
+To compile with 64-bit support enabled, uncomment "#define SYSTEM_X64" in QuickLinkAPI4NET/QuickLinkAPI4NET/QuickLink.cs

 ---------------